 Immediately pour the melted oils into an ice cube tray.
 Place the tray in the refrigerator to cool for two hours.
 Store the finished winter lotion bars in the fridge if your house is quite warm, although they should do just fine at normal indoor temperatures.

-For many, many more natural skincare recipes and gift ideas, check out the Natural Skincare Series!
+For many, many more natural skincare recipes and gift ideas, check out the Plant-Based Beauty section of the site!